 and the childhood home of Maria Crawford.
 She was the wife of

 Elijah Fletcher and mother of Indiana Fletcher Williams, the

-Sweet Briar College.
+founder of Sweet Briar College.

 William Harris Crawford.
 As William Crawford was progressing in Georgia state politics, duelling